Allergies

-- Hay fever season is fast approaching.
-Many parents report that their child’s sensory issues are significantly worse when seasonal allergies crop up.
-Talk to your pediatrician or pediatric allergist to find the best approach to allergies for your child.
+Hay fever season is fast approaching, and will be earlier than usual in many parts of the country this year.
+Year after year, I’ve observed that sensory issues and unwanted behaviors become significantly worse when seasonal allergies crop up.
+Talk to your pediatrician or pediatric allergist to find the best approach to allergies for your child, and consider these tips:

-- Rinse out allergens from nasal passages using a saline solution such as Little Noses, Simply Saline or similar saline-only product.
+- Rinse out allergens from nasal passages daily by using a saline solution such as Little Noses, Simply Saline or a similar saline-only product.

 - Wash hair and body at the end of each day to remove pollen and other allergens.